-Biopunk is a part of science fiction that focuses on consequences of biotechnology, intended or unintended.
+Biopunk is a part of science fiction that focuses on the consequences of biotechnology, intended or unintended.
 Nature’s had a multi-billion-year head start on us on creating all manner of living things, while we’re just starting to figure out how biology really works.
 And being human, we start screwing around with things long before we understand it.

 It’s only a matter of time before kids start finding My Very First Genetics Lab under the Christmas tree and start trading actual home-grown creatures like they were Pokemon.

 3D printers are great, but I’m waiting for bioprinters.
 In 30 years, I expect to be able to download and print a living squirrel.
-I don’t what I’d do with it, but by god, I’d have a squirrel.
+I don’t know what I’d do with it, but by god, I’d have a squirrel.

 Table of Contents